in28minutes/in28minutes.github.io/_blog/articles/2017-12-01-spring-boot-and-jpa-hibernate-with-h2-top20.md

 ![Image](/images/H2-Console-Empty-Schema.png "H2 Console Empty Page")

-### Create Your First JPA Entity
+### Make Your Very First JPA Entity

-The first step is to create a JPA Entity.
-Lets create a simple Student Entity with a primary key id.
+The first thing to do is to build a JPA Entity.
+Let's start with a basic Student Entity with a primary key id.

 ```java